 Chewy is my Little Man (or Little Brat) He came into my life one November when he wandered into the yard and tried to play with my neighbor’s leashed (and unfriendly) pittie.
 I heard him screaming and ran outside to help my neighbor wrest him from the Jaws of Death.
 He’s friendly, curious, and loves young children.
 I kept trying to find him a good home, and every time I did, it fell through.
 By the time the holidays were over and the Rescue came through, I was in love with him and wouldn’t give him up.
+He was taken by cancer several years ago.

-Same was abandoned in Mount Airy Forest when the economy tanked.
-Many people dumped dogs that year, and those of use who frequent the forest wind up homing them.
+Sam was abandoned in Mount Airy Forest when the economy tanked.
+Many people dumped dogs that year, and those of us who frequent the forest wind up homing them.
 He was the perfect Golden.
 Sweet, affectionate, got along well with children, cats and dogs and very healthy.
 Someone must have kept him crated all the time because his back legs were weak and he had trouble getting up and down steps at first.
-I fell in love with him, but I three dogs is absolutely my limit.
+I fell in love with him, but three dogs is absolutely my limit.
 So my friend Angie and I drove him to Louiville to GRRAND, and they found a home for him in 72 hours.

-Max is my oldest.
+Max was my oldest.
 She’s the model for the cover of “A Shot in the Bark” and the star of “Maximum Security.”
 She is another one of my neighbor’s rescues.
 He found her a week before Christmas in the McFarlin Woods section of Mount Airy Forest.
 She was infested with hundreds of fleas and had sores covering all four legs.

 She was staying in the basement until Rudy could get her into the vet.
 I had just lost my beloved Beez and did not want another dog.
 Every day, Rudy suggested I say hello to her.
 Every day I said, “I don’t want another dog.”
 On the third day, he said “Carol, you don’t have to keep her, just say hi.”
 I said, “Okay, but I’m NOT taking her.”
 I went down and took one look in her eyes and I was gone.